 Not a Conflict.
 Oftentimes board members vote on matters that result in a benefit to them that is not a conflict of interest because the matter also benefits the membership as a whole.
 For example, if a board member votes to add security patrols to the development, there is no conflict of interest since the benefit he receives from the patrol is same benefit received by all members of the association.

 1. Full Disclosure.
-The interested director makes full disclosure of the conflict.
+The interested director fully discloses the conflict.

 2. No Influence on Vote.
-The interested director should leave the room so remaining directors can discuss the issue fully and freely, and take vote without the interested director.
+The interested director leaves the room so remaining directors can discuss the issue fully and freely and vote without the interested director.

 3. Just & Reasonable.
 Even if the director makes full disclosure and avoids influencing the vote, the transaction must be fair and reasonable as to the association at the time it is authorized, approved or ratified.
 (Corp.
 Code §7233; Corp.
 Code §310.)

-.
+Burden Shifts.
 If the interested director makes full disclosures and recuses himself and if a disinterested majority of directors approves the proposal of the interested director, the burden of proof falls to the person challenging the transaction.
 (Harvey v.
-The Landing HOA
+The Landing HOA.)

 2. Legal Problems.
 If the work by the interested director's company is defective, the board faces the unpleasant prospect of making legal demands on a fellow board member.
 At the same time, they face political problems with the membership for having given the fellow director the contract in the first place.

-: To avoid problems, boards should adopt and carefully follow an ETHICS POLICY
+Ethics Policy: To avoid problems, boards should adopt and carefully follow an ETHICS POLICY.